 You’ve completed some coaching training and now you’re ready to begin coaching people.
 Where do you find them?
 How do you ask someone to coach with you?
-I’ll show you four of proven ways to approach people to begin coaching with them.
+I’ll show you four proven ways to approach people to begin coaching with you.

 When I was ready to begin coaching people I felt awkward.
 The people I considered coaching were either my friends, or people I didn’t have much relationship with.
 I was at a loss for how to ask people to coach with me.